mattermost/docs/source/deployment/admin-roles.rst

 - **System Manager:** The System Manager has read/write permissions for management areas of the System Console, such as user management and integrations (excluding permissions).
 This role has read only access to authentication, reporting, and license interfaces.
 - **User Manager:** The User Manager role is able to read/write to all the user management areas (excluding permissions).
 The authentication interface is read only.
-- **Read Only Admin:** This role is able to access all pages of the System Console but has no write access to any pages.
+- **Viewer:** This role is able to access all pages of the System Console but has no write access to any pages.

 There are two ways to assign roles: